thomasnordquist/MQTT-Explorer/Readme.tpl.md

 The `app` directory contains all the rendering logic, the `backend` directory currently contains the models, tests, connection management.

 ## License
-Not yet decided which licens exactly, but the basic idea is: "You may do whatever you want with this tool, except sell it."
+Not yet decided which license exactly, but the basic idea is: "You may do whatever you want with this tool, except sell it."